Data-URI base64 conversion

 File size increases by approximately 30% which may be more than offset by serving your files gzipped or deflated.
 If you’re not doing this already, get on it.
 This article may help: How To Optimize Your Site With GZIP Compression

-I’ve read a few articles warning of poor rendering performance when using base64 data-URI images on mobile.
+I’ve seen articles warning of poor rendering performance when using data-URI images on mobile.
 Personally I’ve never noticed an issue but testing was far from exhaustive.
+The Mobify articles are no longer online.

 HTTP/1 and HTTP/2 transfer protocols